 CARB is the California Air Resources Board, and they are charged with protecting the public from the harmful effects of air pollution and developing programs and actions to fight climate change in the state of California.
 From requirements for clean cars and fuels to adopting innovative solutions to reduce greenhouse gas emissions, California has pioneered a range of effective approaches that have set the standard for effective air and climate programs for the nation, and the world.

-What are CARB regulations?
+What are CARB Regulations?

 The California Air Resources Board (CARB) regulations are intended to reduce emissions from vehicles, fuels, and other sources operating in California to improve air quality and public health.
 The state of California is working to adopt and implement regulations around commercial vehicles driven in California.
 CARB regulations are complicated, not always clear, and subject to change.
 The Board continually updates and revises its regulations to address emerging challenges and advance its goals of improving air quality and reducing emissions; so, be sure to review multiple sources and note the dates the information was published.